renandanton/gateway-api/readme.md

 # GATEWAY API

-This is a api for provide database operations for another apis.
+This is a restful api for provide database operations for another apis.

 ## Description

-Api gateway consists of an abstraction to avoid direct request in the database instead of all of the micro services dispatch a request from api gateway provide information and database operations.
+Api gateway consists in a abstraction to avoid direct request in database instead all micro services dispatch a request for api gateway provide database informations and operations.
 The idea was inspired in elasticsearch however it was developed to use relational databases like mysql, postgresql and others.

 ## Requeriments